Therapy Finder Advisor

 Drugs to consider:

-Gilotrif: Gilotrif (afatinib) is a second generation EGFR inhibitor recently approved by the FDA.
-A large phase III clinical trial demonstrated that Gilotrif significantly increases the period of progression-free survival in comparison to the standard chemotherapy combination (pemetrexed/cisplatin) in patients with EGFR mutation-positive NSCLC (Sequist LV, et al. 2013).
+Gilotrif (afatinib): Gilotrif is an approved second generation EGFR inhibitor that significantly increases overall survival and progression-free survival in comparison to standard chemotherapy (pemetrexed/cisplatin) in patients with EGFR mutation-positive advanced NSCLC (Yang JC, et al. 2014, Sequist LV, et al. 2013).

-See 'Drugs' tab below to learn about additional drugs to consider.
+See the 'Drugs' tab to learn about additional drugs to consider.

 |Drug||Other names||Drug Target||Manufacturer||Status|